Grace A. Dow Memorial Library: Honors and awards

 The library received the Michigan State Librarian's Excellence Award for exemplary public service in 2005.
-The honor, which includes a $5,000 grant and a trophy, is given to one library in the state each year.
+The honor, which includes a $5,000 grant and a trophy, is awarded to a single library in the state each year.

 Patrons from the library were able to win a nationwide contest in early 2011: "I Love My Library".
 Their entries included an explanation as to why their library deserved to win the award.